HJfod/BetterGD/README.md

  * GDShare
  * IconSave

-## Note
+## About

-This is **not** a general modding library, nor a general mod loader.
-BetterGD does not handle hooking nor patching.
+BetterGD is a specialized mod loader & modding API, meant for creating mods that work together and have strong customizability for the end user.

+The BetterGD hooking system is based on the back-end on [lilac](https://github.com/lilac-sdk/core) and the API on [matdash](https://github.com/matcool/mat-dash).
+Syntactically, it is meant to provide an easy & fun to use syntax that allows creating hooks in a single .cpp-file.

 The BetterGD plugin API is designed to enable interoperability between plugins by making it easy for plugins to share their interfaces through inheriting the `BGDPlugin` base class.

-However, the main goal of BetterGD is to simply provide a large set of shared utilities between mods so each mod doesn't have their own instance of things like SuperMouseManager, and to minimize the amount of hooks on common stuff.
+The main goal of BetterGD is to simply provide a large set of shared utilities between mods so each mod doesn't have their own instance of things like `SuperMouseManager`, and to minimize the amount of hooks on common targets.

 ## Example